ElektraInitiative/libelektra/doc/decisions/EXPLANATIONS.md

 - the scope (i.e. describe what shouldn't change)

 > Note:
-> The decision (but not necessarily the considered alternatives) must fulfill all constraints.
+> The decision (but not necessarily the solutions) must fulfill all constraints.

 ## Assumptions